jmlivingston/cli-seo/README.md

 ## Client Side SEO

-This project is focused on server side rendering of meta tags, but you may still need to update this on the client side if you're using a SPA, especially if you rely on sharing libraries that read the meta tags.
-Here is a simple code snippet you can use to update your meta tags.
+This project is focused on server side rendering of meta tags, but you may still need to update this on the client side if you're using a SPA, especially if you want the title updated or rely on sharing libraries that read the meta tags.
+Here are two code snippets for you can use to integrate with client side routing events.

 ```javascript
 updateMetaTag(attribute, attributeValue, contentValue) {